taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 ### 2093, or Year 25 A.B. (beginning of The Confinement)

 Space University holds welcomes its first cohort of students, ranging in age from 18 to 55.
-Most are original orbiters, a tiny fraction are refugees or descended from refugees; however, by now this distinction is starting to lose relevance.
+Most are original orbiters, a tiny fraction are refugees or descended from refugees; by now this distinction is starting to lose credibility in most contexts.

 The official Orbiter population (both refugee and original) is now just over 39,000.
 Suspicions about the high rate of dead or missing refugee miners leads to the World Government discovering the Underground Railroad, which has now branched out into a secret network of smugglers both to and from orbit.
 The World Government responds with a furious assertion of its power, rounding up several leaders of the Underground Railroad and publicly executing them, and shutting down or taking over most of the black market activity going on between planetside and orbit.
 The World Government also imposes a strict curfew on all Underground Cities and establishes a strong military presence in each Underground City to hunt down runaway orbiters.
 Thus begins what the Earthers later call the Years of Confinement, and what the Orbiters call The Occupation.